 Is a free advertising audit review provided.

-- When you are review potential agencies, do they provide a PPC Audit that covers both technical and commercial aspects of your advertising account within the context of your website and company?
+- When you are reviewing potential agencies, do they provide a PPC Audit that covers both technical and commercial aspects of your advertising account within the context of your website and company?

 - Is this audit created by a salesperson or a consultant (data scientist) and specific to you, or a generic sales pitch proposal.

-- Are the claims made backed in numbers using reporting of your advertising account?
+- Are the claims made also backed in numbers using reporting of your advertising account?

 - Do you get a chance to deal with the person who will be managing your advertising account, or is it a sales meeting with the goal to sign a long term contract?

-- Do they know how to use Google Analytics, and the PPC platform in-depth.
+- Are they experienced in the use of Google Analytics and the PPC platform in-depth?
 Have you completed a screen share to run through your accounts to see they understand the systems?

-- Have goals and strategy been established and agreed to plan for success.
+- Have goals and strategy been established and agreed upon to plan for success?